MicrosoftDocs/cloud-adoption-framework/docs/secure/best-practices/managing-secrets.md

 - **Command and Query Responsibility Segregation (CQRS) pattern:** The Command and Query Responsibility Segregation (CQRS) pattern separates read and update operations for a data store.
 Implementing CQRS in your application can maximize its performance, scalability, and security.
 The flexibility created by migrating to CQRS allows a system to better evolve over time and prevents update commands from causing merge conflicts at the domain level.

 > [!IMPORTANT]
-> For each of your workloads, identify various established cloud design patterns that address each of the problem domain(s) to ensure alignment with your business security requirements.
+> For each of your workloads, identify various established cloud design patterns that address each of the problem domains to ensure alignment with your business security requirements.

 To learn more, see: